shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/07-Unix-Command-Line/Readme.md

 - Acts as a bridge between hardware and software layers, executing system calls from user programs.

 Remember, these components work together: the shell provides a user-friendly way to interact with the kernel through the command-line interface.

+---

+## Bash commands
+- Simple:
+`mkdir` Music: making a new directory (makes a new folder called Music in current location) `pwd` : current directory
+`ls` : shows all folder
+`ls -a :` shows all files including hidden ones

+- Others:
+`cd /` : brings you to highest level of hierarchy (in my Pc it brings me to /MINGW64) `cd ..` : brings you to previous folder
+`cd c:`Users/hp/OneDrive/Desktop : bring directly to Desktop location `cd c:`  : reaches